Camino Finisterre6 Days & 5 Nights 4.7 Read 22 reviews

 This is a relaxed and peaceful little guesthouse surrounded by nature.
 It has comfortable and spacious rooms with private bathrooms.
 There is also a café.

 The second day is the longest stage of this trip and takes you uphill right from the start of the day.
 You slowly rise up to A Pena and get a little respite before making the ascent up to the shoulder of Monte Aro.
 From there it is downhill for your overnight in Olveiroa.

-There is an optional transfer for this day that will eliminate the first 10 km of the walk making for a much easier day's walking.
+An optional transfer is included for this day to allow you to start in Vilaseiro.
+By taking the transfer the first 10km of the walk is eliminated making for a much easier day's walking.

 This property is a farmhouse which opened in 2006, situated in an excellent location.
 The hotel has 4 rooms all of them with TV, private bathroom, WIFI and heating.
 There is also a library and private parking.
 There is also a café.

 Today you start up in the hills and stay there, getting some amazing views of the sea as you get closer to the end.
 Walking across the high moors is one of the longest and most remote stretches of the whole Camino, but it is entirely beautiful.

 Once you reach the peak of San Pedro you are downhill once again for your nights' accommodation in the little industrial fishing town of Cee.